vyrnguyen/gitlet/README.md

    - If a branch with the given name already exists, it prints the error message, `A branch with that name already exists.`

+   - **Runtime**:

+     - Should be constant relative to any significant measure.

 1. **rm-branch**

    - `java gitlet.Main rm-branch [branch name]`

    - Deletes the branch with the given name.
 This only means to delete the pointer associated with the branch; it does not mean to delete all commits that were created under the branch.

    - If a branch with the given name does not exist, then abort and print the error message `A branch with that name does not exist.`

    - If you try to remove the
      branch you're currently on, abort, and print the error message `Cannot remove the current branch.`

+   - **Runtime**:

+     - Should be constant relative to any significant measure.

 1. **reset**